eBay Business All-In-One For Dummies Cheat Sheet

 Before listing, weigh your item and estimate the shipping cost.
 Be sure to list shipping (and handling) costs in your ad whether you use a flat rate or the shipping calculator.

-See how many other sellers are selling your item and try not to have your auction close within a few hours of theirs.
+In the case of an auction, see how many other sellers are selling your item; try not to have yours close within a few hours of theirs.

-To encourage bidding, set the lowest possible starting bid for your item.
+To encourage auction bidding, set the lowest possible starting bid for your item.

 Check the eBay guidelines to be sure that your item is permitted and that your listing doesn’t violate any listing policies.

 Purchasing Merchandise to Sell for Your eBay Business